vlpolyansky/voronoi-boundary-classifier/README.md

  - `--n_start <num=n_step>`, `--n_step <num=1>`, `--n_end <num=n_step*100>` Range definition for the "convergence" task.
  - `--weight <gpw|gcw|thres>` Weight function.
 Default if not provided: "gpw".
  - `--wsigma <num=1.0>`, `--wp <num=0.0f>`, `--wscale <num=0.0f>`, `--wthres <num=1e9>` Weight function parameters.

+## See also

+For a more up-to-date code related to high-dimensional Voronoi/Delaunay tesselations, please check our other repository for [https://github.com/vlpolyansky/vgt](Voronoi Graph Traversal), the modules of which can be used to easily implement or adjust the boundary classification defined here.
+However, at the moment, the VGT code does not support GPU computations, which is planned to be changed in the near future.

+Additionally, a technique called *spoke-darts*, described in [Mitchell, Scott A., et al. "Spoke-Darts for High-Dimensional Blue-Noise Sampling"](https://arxiv.org/abs/1408.1118) uses a similar sampling methodology for Delaunay graph approximation.
+For more information, please check out the official VoroCrust webpage: [vorocrust.sandia.gov](https://vorocrust.sandia.gov/).